Skip to main content

 My pronouns are she/her.

-Research interests
+Research

-My publications reflect these areas of research.
+My publications reflect my areas of research.
 My first book, The Lives of Ovid in Seventeenth-Century French Culture (OUP, 2017), took a socio-literary and historicist approach to examine the uses of ancient culture in a range of genres and media at a time when the authority of antiquity was in contention.

-I have also worked on women's engagements with literary 'quarrels' (querelles).
+I have also worked on women's engagements with literary 'quarrels'.
 I organised a panel at the MLA 2019 in Chicago and a conference at Exeter in March 2019 on this theme.
 I have published a number of articles on this topic, and with Kate Tunstall (Oxford), I guest-edited a Special Issue of Romanic Review on 'Women and Querelles in Early Modern France' (112.3, December 2021).

 Research collaborations